mariaflors/merging_based_qr_archive/README.md

 ## Usage of the code
 Here a brief instruction on how to use the functions to replicate the results of the paper is presented.

-For the results presented in the main text of the paper, one must run the file `skr_vs_total_distance.py` to generate the data.
+For the results presented in Fig.3, one must run the file `skr_vs_total_distance.py` to generate the data.
 In the `if __name__ == "__main__"` part of the code one can edit the parameters in order to make the simulation compatible with the machine that is being used.
 Note that for higher `k` the computational time is longer.
-Then the file `plot_skr_vs_total_distance.py` can be run with the current parameters to plot the generated data (corresponding to Fig. 3).
+Then the file `plot_skr_vs_total_distance.py` can be run with the current parameters to plot the generated data.

+To replicate Fig. 4, one must change the plotting parameter in file `plot_skr_vs_total_distance.py` to `"rr"` and to `"skf"` to plot the raw rate and the secret key fraction separately.
+Note that the data for this plot is generated together with the data of Fig. 3.

 For the additional results presented in Appendix D:
-- To replicate Fig. 5, one must change the plotting parameter in file `plot_skr_vs_total_distance.py` to `"rr"` and to `"skf"` to plot the raw rate and the secret key fraction separately.
-Note that the data for this plot is generated together with the data of the plot of the main text.
 - To replicate Fig. 6, one must run the file `skr_vs_memory.py` to generate the data.
 In the `if __name__ == "__main__"` part of the code one can edit the parameters in order to make the simulation compatible with the machine that is being used.
 Note that for higher `k` the computational time is longer.
 Then the file `plot_skr_vs_memory.py` can be run with the current parameters to plot the generated data.
 - To replicate Fig. 7, one must run the file `skr_vs_p_merge.py` to generate the data.
 In the `if __name__ == "__main__"` part of the code one can edit the parameters in order to make the simulation compatible with the machine that is being used.
 Note that for higher `k` the computational time is longer.
 Then the file `plot_skr_vs_p_merge.py` can be run with the current parameters to plot the generated data.

 For the additional results presented in Appendix E:
-- To replicate Fig. 8, one must change the plotting parameter in file `plot_skr_vs_total_distance.py` to `"fid"` to plot the fidelity.
-Note that the data for this plot is generated together with the data of the plot of the main text.
+- To replicate Fig. 8a, one must change the plotting parameter in file `plot_skr_vs_total_distance.py` to `"fid"` to plot the fidelity.
+Note that the data for this plot is generated together with the data of Fig. 3 and 4.
-- To replicate Fig. 9, one must run the file `skr_vs_memory.py` to generate the data.
+- To replicate Fig. 8b, one must run the file `skr_vs_memory.py` to generate the data.
 In the `if __name__ == "__main__"` part of the code one can edit the parameters in order to make the simulation compatible with the machine that is being used.
 Note that for higher `k` the computational time is longer.
 Then the file `plot_fidelity_vs_memory.py` can be run with the current parameters to plot the generated data.
-- To replicate Fig. 10, one must run `plot_skf_vs_fidelity.py` with the current parameters.
-Note that the data for this plot is generated together with the data of the plot of the main text.
+- To replicate Fig. 9, one must run `plot_skf_vs_fidelity.py` with the current parameters.
+Note that the data for this plot is generated together with the data of Fig. 3 and 4.

 To check the verification of the simulation using the analytic analysis, in the `if __name__ == "__main__"` part of the file `analytical/analytical_merge_based_four_segments.py` there is a code that produces a plot that verifies the behaviour of the Monte Carlo sampling.